-Bottled Caesar dressings may be convenient but they can’t hold a candle to traditional homemade Caesar dressing!
-My Caesar dressing is rich, creamy, and luscious with just enough garlic and anchovy to balance the olive oil and egg.
+Bottled dressings may be convenient but they can’t hold a candle to traditional homemade Caesar dressing!
+My dressing is rich, creamy, and luscious with just enough garlic and anchovy to balance the olive oil and egg.
 This is Caesar how it was meant to be.

 Many years ago (over 25!) when my husband and I were just dating we had a Caesar salad down in Mexico on vacation.
 They made it there in the traditional way, with egg, oil, garlic, and the rest all done tableside with flair.